lunaticthinker/lunaticthinker.github.io/content/posts/2024-06-15-what-are-coding-principles.md

 ## 9. Encapsulation / Information Hiding

-I hide representation so I can strengthen or alter invariants later without forcing a cascade of edits elsewhere.
+Hide your internal representation.
+This gives you freedom to strengthen invariants or refactor internals later without triggering a cascade of edits across your entire codebase.

 Example (Kotlin):